When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 Poor Diet

-Diets rich in saturated fats, Trans-fats, and cholesterol tend to lower heart health.
-The association of a diet, which is low in nutrients but high in bad fats, with heart disease favors a healthy diet in an attempt to lower the risk.
+Diets rich in saturated fats, trans fats, and cholesterol tend to worsen heart health.
+The association of a diet that is low in nutrients but high in bad fats with heart disease favours a healthy diet in an attempt to lower the risk.

 • Other Health Conditions